 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check the email address your Columbia College email on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check your Columbia College email daily for any messages from the Program Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Class Session Topics Pre-Class Readings 1 Introduction to course A Framework for Trauma-informed Youth Justice A history of youth justice in Canada 1867- 1984 Chapter 1Chapter 2 2 Youth Justice Today- 1984 to the present Chapter 3 3 Theory of Trauma-informed youth justice- why do young people commit crimes Chapter 4 4 Understanding Individual Trauma Chapter 5 Asynchronous Activity #1 Assignment A Due 5 Collective Trauma, colonialism, and patriarchy Chapter 6 6 Prison, Risk and Punishment- a trauma- inducing justice system Chapter 7Asynchronous Activity #2 7 Restorative Justice- The worldview of trauma-informed youth justice Chapter 8 8 Youth Justice as Trauma-informed care Chapter 9Assignment B DueAsynchronous Activity #3 9 Trauma-informed prevention- ending cycles of violence Chapter 10 10 Victim-centered justice Principles of trauma-informed youth justice Chapter 11ConclusionFinal project due
+Class Topics Pre-Class Readings Assigned Activities 1 Introduction to course A Framework for Trauma-informed Youth Justice A history of youth justice in Canada 1867-1984 Chapter 1Chapter 2 2 Youth Justice Today- 1984 to the present Chapter 3 3 Theory of Trauma-informed youth justice- why do young people commit crimes Chapter 4 4 Understanding Individual Trauma Chapter 5 Asynchronous Activity #1 Personal Response Due 5 Collective Trauma, colonialism, and patriarchy Chapter 6 6 Prison, Risk and Punishment- a trauma-inducing justice system Chapter 7Asynchronous Activity #3 7 Restorative Justice- The worldview of trauma- informed youth justice Chapter 8 8 Youth Justice as Trauma-informed care Chapter 9Asynchronous Activity #3 9 Trauma-informed prevention- ending cycles of violence Chapter 10Oral Presentation Due 10 Victim-centered justicePrinciples of trauma-informed youth justice Chapter 11ConclusionCritical Response Due